 - Features blade diameter of 8 inches.

 - Adjustable handle height of 49 – 58 inches.

 - Weighs just eight pounds which makes it extremely easy to carry on your trip.

 - Manufactured out of high carbon stainless steel for added toughness and durability.

 - Comes with a blade protector to keep blades sharp.

 Overall this is another great product by Eskimo.
 I would recommend this to anyone that needs a larger auger while still keeping their trip light weight.
 That being said, one of the biggest downsides of this auger is that it is only made in the eight inch blade diameter.

-What Makes The Best Hand Ice Auger For Ice Fishing?
+What Features Make for the Best Hand Ice Auger For Ice Fishing?